dmeskis/dotfiles/README.md

 - Download Brave Browser.
 Sync it.
 - Download 1Password.
 Set quick access to Shift + Meta + P
 - Replace Spotlight w/ Raycast

+# Notes

+- Flakes are copied to the store and evaluted there.
+Uncommitted changes aren't copied to the store.
+Look into this